mahowald/mahowald.github.io/_posts/2021-10-28-deep-learning.md

 $$\log P(y_i | x_i, W, b) = \sum_{i=1}^{N} -\log( \sigma \sqrt{2 \pi}) - \frac{1}{2} \left( \frac{y_i - \hat{y}_i}{\sigma} \right)^2$$

 This quantity is called the **log likelihood**, and we want to find $W$ and $b$ that maximize it, which is equivalent to minimizing $-1 \times \log P$.
-The resulting optimization criterion is
+The resulting optimization criterion (that is, the function we want to minimize) is

 $$\mathcal{L}(W, b) = \frac{N}{2} \log(2 \pi) + N \log \sigma + \frac{1}{2 \sigma^2} \sum_{i=1}^{N} \left(y_i - \hat{y}_i \right)^2,$$